gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/maintenance.md

 # Maintenance

-## Gather information about GitSwarm and the system it runs on
+## Gather information about GitSwarm EE and the system it runs on

-This command gathers information about your GitSwarm installation and the System it runs on.
+This command gathers information about your GitSwarm EE installation and the System it runs on.
 These may be useful when asking for help or reporting issues.

 ```
 sudo gitswarm-rake gitswarm:env:info